StevenLwcz/StevenLwcz.github.io/_posts/2024-10-21-A-Memory-View-Tui-Window-For-Gdb.md

 ### Vertical Scrolling

 This will allow us to explore the memory around the initial view and explore the whole region of the current memory block.
-Scroll

 ```Python
     def vscroll(self, num):